-Often called the "Champs-Élysées of Budapest," Andrássy Avenue is a 2.3km (1.4 mile) long leafy boulevard, a UNESCO World Heritage site, and the main artery of Budapest's District 6.
-It connects the center city with the City Park (Városliget).
-The eye-catchingly consistent Renaissance Revival buildings that line the street are the result of systematic urban planning in the 1870s.
-Wealthy Jewish businessmen at the time commissioned more than half of these lavish homes, partially motivated by a desire for upward mobility and to be socially accepted by the Hungarian aristocracy, many of whom also owned homes here.
+Often called the "Champs-Élysées of Budapest," Andrássy Avenue is a 2.3 km (1.4 mile) UNESCO World Heritage-awarded leafy boulevard, connecting Budapest's city center with its City Park.
+The impressively consistent Renaissance Revival buildings lining it are the result of systematic urban planning in the 1870s.
+Wealthy Hungarian businessmen, many of the Jewish, commissioned the majority of these lavish homes, motivated by a desire for upward mobility and social acceptance by the Hungarian aristocracy, which also owned property here.

-Hajós Street, a quiet pedestrian area just behind the opera house, keeps rumored to be the next party street similar to Kazinczy in the Jewish Quarter.
-But right now it's a far cry from the buzz of District 7.
-Its unremarkable bars and restaurants attract few passers-by from Andrássy.
-The excellent and affordable Greek takeout-type restaurant, Gyros Kerkyra, however, is a notable exception and ideal for a quick bite.
+Hajós Street, a quiet pedestrian area behind the Opera House, keeps rumored to be the next party street, similar to Kazinczy in the Jewish Quarter, but right now it's a far cry from the lively District 7.
+If anything, it's best known not for its bars, but for Gyros Kerkyra, an excellent gyro takeout joint.

 Several of Budapest's contemporary art galleries are clustered in the side streets near Andrássy, including acb, Deák Erika, and Viltin.
 These galleries sell expensive modern pieces by Hungary's leading artists, but even if you aren't ready to drop thousands of euros, you might enjoy their temporary exhibits, which can be visited for free.